rico-taylor/practice/README.md

 # example_repo
-This is a sample repo, Hello World!
+This is a sample repo, bye world!